mcc-us/mcc-us/README.md

 - I have several passions film :clapper:, jazz music :saxophone:, and travel :sunglasses:.

-- :airplane: Fun fact: I visited two of the lowest places on land with elevations below sea level.
+- :airplane: Fun fact: I visited *three of the lowest land elevations* on earth.